-It’s easy to make homemade gluten-free garlic bread.
-Start by making garlic butter, and slather it on your favorite gluten-free bread.
+Homemade gluten-free garlic bread is buttery, flavorful, and easy to make.
+Spread homemade garlic butter on your favorite gluten-free bread.
 Then, if you’d like, add cheese.
-Bake until brown and then it’s time to enjoy!
+Bake until brown and then it’s time to enjoy.

 What’s the best bread for gluten-free garlic bread?